-Once I went to a family gathering and had the honor to taste a bowl of the best, delicious, perfectly seasoned, and most importantly, tender as silk chicken wings of my life!
+Once I went to a family gathering and had the honor to taste a bowl of the best, most delicious, perfectly seasoned, and most importantly, tender as-silk chicken wings of my life!

 Even I, a person with six years of cooking experience, couldn’t pull out a chicken wing as flawless as that!
 So, I immediately rushed over to the cook, apparently my sister-in-law, and asked what spell she used on those chicken wings!

 And then I realized, indeed cooking is an art, and there’s no limitation to improve your dish better than you ever did.